-These instructions are for judicial specific-purpose committees using SCHEDULE F2: UNPAID INCURRED OBLIGATIONS.
+These instructions are for specific-purpose committee campaign treasurers filing Schedule F2: UNPAID INCURRED OBLIGATIONS.

 Use this schedule to disclose information about obligations to make an expenditure that your committee incurred during the reporting period but have not yet paid.
 Do not enter on this schedule obligations that were incurred and paid during the reporting period, or other outgoing funds.
-(Report obligations incurred and paid during the reporting period on Schedule F1, F3, H, or I as appropriate; and report expenditures made by credit card on Schedule F4.)
+(Report obligations incurred and paid during the reporting period on Schedule F1, F3, H, or I, as appropriate, and report expenditures made by credit card on Schedule F4.)